huggingface/hub-docs/docs/hub/datasets-overview.md

 The Hugging Face Hub hosts a [large number of community-curated datasets](https://huggingface.co/datasets) for a diverse range of tasks such as translation, automatic speech recognition, and image classification.
 Alongside the information contained in the [dataset card](./datasets-cards), many datasets, such as [GLUE](https://huggingface.co/datasets/glue), include a Dataset Preview to showcase the data.

 Each dataset is a [Git repository](./repositories), equipped with the necessary scripts to download the data and generate splits for training, evaluation, and testing.
 For information on how a dataset repository is structured, refer to the [Structure your repository guide](https://huggingface.co/docs/datasets/repository_structure).
-Following the supported repo structure will ensure thata your repository will have a preview on its dataset page on the Hub.
+Following the supported repo structure will ensure that your repository will have a preview on its dataset page on the Hub.

 ## Search for datasets